 My girls love getting a magazine in the mail all year as a gift from their grandparents.
 Each one that comes is a reminder of them, and we read them over and over.
 One of our favorites is Ranger Rick Cub.
 This little magazine is geared toward toddlers, with thicker pages that won’t rip with normal reading.
 My girls loved learning about the animals, hearing simple stories about nature, and finding Cubby throughout each issue.
 Now that they’re a little older, they’re enjoying National Geographic Little Kids.
 Another popular magazine for kids is Highlights.
 Hello is perfect for little ones two and under, and High Five is geared toward ages 2-6.

 KiwiCo will send a crate of fun to your little one every month with entertaining, interactive learning activities.
-You can choose Cricket for up to age three, or Koala for ages 3-4.
-Click on a banner below to learn more!
+You can choose Panda Crate for ages 0-2, or Koala for ages 2-4.
+In fact, there are subscriptions for every age, up to 104!
+Click below to learn more!

 There are lots of monthly book subscriptions to choose from, but this one is my favorite for a few reasons.
 First, the books are unique, so it is likely you haven’t seen them before and don’t already own them.
 Second, each book is individually gift wrapped.
 Your little one can receive a wrapped gift in the mail from you every month!
 This book subscription club has the highest parent satisfaction and best ratings of any on the market.